 - Collaboration Question 1 (Must be uploaded in PDF format only)

 - Collaboration Question 2 (Must be uploaded in PDF format only)

 In order to be considered for admission, all required applications and materials must be submitted by the deadline.
 Late applications will not be considered.
 It is the applicant’s responsibility to ensure that all materials are submitted.

 The School of Cinematic Arts cannot verify receipt of any application materials.
 Applicants may check their SlideRoom Application portal for the status of materials.

 View all Application Deadlines.

-*Note to Current USC Applicants: Admission is granted on a space available basis.
-In order to be considered for admission, you must first obtain 48 transferable semester units (excluding AP & IB, but may include units in progress during the fall or spring semester).
+*Note to Transfer students: To be considered for admission, you must first obtain 48 transferable semester units (excluding AP & IB).
+This total may include units in progress during the fall or spring semester.

 Step 1: Submit the SCA Supplemental Application for Admission